davidcim/wirinj/README.md

 `MyObject`'s attributes `my_service` and `my_config` are set with the constant `INJECTED` to indicate that they must be injected.

 The function named `do`, or any other name you choose, will contain the code inside the injection context with access to any required dependency.
-This function is decorated with `@inject` which injects dependencies into the function parameters. `@inject` takes as arguments one or more dependency sources.
+This function is decorated with `@inject` which will inject the dependencies into the function parameters. `@inject` takes as arguments one or more dependency sources.
 In this case, a `Definition` for the static config values and an `Autowiring` to automatically instantiate the required objects. `wirinj` will use this ordered list of sources to locate any required dependency.

 For the first parameter in function `do`, `my_service`:`MyService`, as it is not defined in the first source (`config`), it will be requested to the second one (`Autowiring`) which will instantiate a `MyService` object as inferred from the parameter type annotation.
 By default `Autowiring` will make the object a singleton and therefore any subsequent request for this class will get the same unique instance.